benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 * [The Source Code][3] - You don't have to code anything, simply `git clone` (or download and `unzip`) [this project's source code repository][3] from GitHub and look in the `runtime-discovery` folder.

-* Your favorite web browser.
+* Your favorite web browser and terminal applications.

 ## Quickstart Guide